MEET THE ANIMALS

 "Cash" is a mini steer that loves chin scratches and licking your hands if you have some treats.

 Spidey (left) & Spin (right) are Mini Lop rabbits.
+We have also added two female Mini Lop rabbits (not pictured) and hope to have a litter of bunnies next spring.
 They are soft and friendly!
 Our children hope to learn how to show them in 4H (along with other animals from our farm).

 Emus (Hercules and Meg)